Kane County Government

 Best Practices for Composting Your Pumpkin

 Paint: If you choose to paint your pumpkin and compost it, tempura paint is the best choice because it is the most biodegradable.
-While relatively non-toxic, latex paint and acrylic paint contain polymers.
+While relatively non-toxic, latex paint and acrylic paint contain polymers (plastic).
 Pumpkins with these paints on them can cause microplastics in compost.
 Spray paint contains toxic solvents and is the least desirable paint to use on a pumpkin for composting.